 Eligible applicants should submit a letter-of-intent (LOI) in response to the RFP.
-The LOI is limited to 2 pages, single-spaced, 11-point Arial font.
+The LOI is limited to 2 pages, single-spaced, 11-point font.
 The LOI should contain: title of the proposal, applicant name and contact information, applicant’s year of study, department and university name, brief introduction that provides a statement of the proposed work’s objectives, methods, brief budget justification, and significant/relevance to eggs.
 The applicant’s curriculum vitae and a letter of recommendation from the applicant’s advisor should accompany the LOI.

 Awards will be issued in the form of a one-year stipend up to $20,000 (inclusive of indirect costs).
 Please note that USDA authorization for ENC research allows a maximum indirect cost recovery of 10%.
 Funding can be used for research supplies, and travel to present at a national meeting.

 - Likelihood of pursuing a career in teaching and/or research in the field of nutrition in the U.S.

 - Proposed work is of high scientific merit

 - Research can realistically be completed in 1 year

 Any questions can be directed to the Research Director at email@example.com.

 ENC utilizes a Scientific Advisory Panel comprised of external experts in nutrition science and related fields.
 The Panel meets annually to review submitted research proposals addressing key questions such as: